vi-enne/profughiUcraina/README.md

 > ⚠️ WORK IN PROGRESS

+⚠️ If you want to receive updates, subscribe to the [ChangeLog RSS feed](https://github.com/vi-enne/profughiUcraina/commits/main/CHANGELOG.md.atom)

 ## Description
 We collect ukrainian refugees data based on Viminale's tweet (Italy).
 Data are scraped with this [R script](https://github.com/vi-enne/profughiUcraina/blob/main/script/profughiUcraina.R).